Embryonal rhabdomyosarcoma

 Molecular tests

 Molecular tests such as fluorescence in situ hybridization (FISH) or next-generation sequencing (NGS) may be performed to look for specific genetic changes.
 The primary reason for performing these types of tests on embryonal rhabdomyosarcoma is to help rule out other types of rhabdomyosarcoma that can look very similar when examined under the microscope.
-For example, alveolar rhabdomyosarcoma contains a genetic change involving the FOXO1 gene but this change is not seen in embryonal rhabdomyosarcoma.
+For example, alveolar rhabdomyosarcoma contains a genetic change involving the FOXO1 gene, but this change is not seen in embryonal rhabdomyosarcoma.

-Tumour size is important because tumours less than 5 cm are less likely to spread to other parts of the body and are associated with a better prognosis.
+Tumour size is important because tumours less than 5 cm are less likely to spread to other body parts and are associated with a better prognosis.
 Tumour size is also used to determine the pathologic tumour stage (pT).

-perineural invasion
+Lymphovascular invasion

-lymphovascular invasion
+Lymphovascular invasion

-In pathology, a margin is the edge of a tissue that is cut when removing a tumour from the body.
-The margins described in a pathology report are very important because they tell you if the entire tumour was removed or if some of the tumour was left behind.
-The margin status will determine what (if any) additional treatment you may require.
+In pathology, a margin is the edge of tissue removed during tumour surgery.
+The margin status in a pathology report is important as it indicates whether the entire tumour was removed or if some was left behind.
+This information helps determine the need for further treatment.

 Margin

-Tumour stage (pT) for embryonal rhabdomyosarcoma in adults
+Tumour stage (pT)

 Chest, back, or stomach and the arms or legs (trunk and extremities)